 Note 4: The issued capital of Monetics amounting to \$78,255 was invested by Bluebell through self-funding.
-In May 2019, ownership of Monetics was transferred to MitraStar due to adjustment of organizational structure.
+In May 2019, 50% ownership of Monetics was transferred to MitraStar due to adjustment of organizational structure.

 Note 5: The investment in Beijing HuaqinWorld was invested by Genezys through self-funding, which is not applicable for the calculation of limitation on the investment in Mainland China.
+However, Beijing HuaqinWorld went out of business, hence, the carrying amount of the investment had been fully recognized a loss.